A Day at a Community Development Project

 Ubuntu means humanity.
 It is an African philosophy of sharing with and caring for the community.
 This “spirit of Ubuntu” is reflected in everything Projekt Ubuntu does.
 They are not only helping the community, but they ARE a vital part of the community.
 A community where everyone helps everyone and where “your child is my child”.
 However, the organization believes taking a child away from its parents is the last choice one should make.
 It can destroy a child.
 Therefore, they aim to educate the parents (usually the mothers since most of the children grow up without a father) and facilitating where possible.
 Projekt Ubuntu is not currently running parenting workshops but it is one of their main goals for the future.
 Because only strong mothers can raise strong, independent children.
-As an intern, you could be part of the development of these workshops amongst other things…
+As an intern, you could be part of the development of these workshops among other things…

 Volunteering vs skills-based Volunteering

 Projekt Ubuntu has hosted over 6000 volunteers and interns the past 10 years.
-The volunteers are of great value for Ubuntu but they usually only stay for a few weeks working in the daycares entertaining the children.
+The volunteers are of great value for Ubuntu but they usually only stay for a few weeks working in the daycare entertaining the children.
 Therefore, their role is very practical and hands-on.
 However, for a more sustainable development of the projects, Ubuntu needs long-term interns who can help with the structure and management.
 Skills-based volunteering or internships with Ubuntu offer a combination of both getting hands-on experiences working with the community and putting academic skills into practice.
 Depending on the internship, you could provide psychological assistance to children, assist with marketing and communications or create fundraising campaigns.